 Durham, NC (United States)

-Dr. Clive Robins graduated with a BSc in Experimental Psychology from the University of Sussex in England before coming to the United States to attend graduate school at Stanford University and the State University of New York at Stony Brook, where he completed the PhD in Clinical Psychology.
+Dr. Clive Robins graduated with a BS in Experimental Psychology from the University of Sussex in England before coming to the United States to attend graduate school at Stanford University and the State University of New York at Stony Brook, where he completed the PhD in Clinical Psychology.
 He has been on the faculties of New York University and Duke University, where he is now Professor Emeritus in the Department of Psychiatry and Behavioral Sciences and in the Department of Psychology and Neuroscience.

 Dr. Robins is board certified in Cognitive and Behavioral Psychology by the American Board of Professional Psychology and is a Founding Fellow in the Academy of Cognitive Therapy.
 He has served as an Associate Editor and on the editorial boards of several scientific and professional journals, has published more than 80 articles and book chapters on depression, borderline personality disorder, and cognitive-behavioral and dialectical behavior therapies, and has been the recipient of research grant funding from the National Institute of Mental Health among others.